Plugins¶

 build-backend = "hatchling.build"

-file could contain something like the following:
+The plugin.py file could contain something like the following:

 from tmuxp.plugin import TmuxpPlugin